Sam Berman

+Early career

 Berman was in high school when he began drawing cartoons for the Hartford Courant.
-He went to New York to study art and then landed a position as a staff cartoonist for the Newark Star Eagle.
+He went to New York to study art and then was given a position as a staff cartoonist for the Newark Star Eagle.
 During the 1930s his political cartoons were published in color in Collier's.

+In 1933, he and E. Simms Campbell co-created Esky, the famed mascot of Esquire magazine, who featured on the monthly's covers for several years.
+Later in the decade, Berman worked for Esquire's current-affairs counterpart Ken, doing a series of caricatures of political figures of the era comparing them to animals.

 Films

 He designed titles for Nothing Sacred (1937) and other films of the 1930s.
 His murals graced the walls of the Café Society club in Greenwich Village, and he illustrated Mark Hellinger's syndicated newspaper column, "Goin' to Town", throughout the 1930s and the 1940s.
 During World War II, he did a series depicting Nazi leaders.
-He served with the Office of Strategic Services (OSS) in India.
+He worked with the Office of Strategic Services (OSS) in India.
 In 1945, as an OSS Presentation Branch graphic designer, he was attached to the UN Secretariat in San Francisco.